Police Quest: SWAT: Plot

 The player character, "SWAT Pup", joins the LAPD Metropolitan Division's D Platoon, SWAT.
-Pup is introduced to the other members of the team, trains on SWAT's equipment, and attends tactical lectures.
+Pup is introduced to the other members of the team, trains with SWAT's weaponry, and attends lectures on tactics, equipment, and procedure.

-After introductory training, SWAT is deployed to apprehend Lucy Long, a mentally-unstable woman who has barricaded herself in her family's North Hollywood house with a handgun.
-Long believes the officers outside are gang members attempting to kill her.
-The team is tasked with coercing her to come out and surrender; Long may either be arrested, killed, kill an officer, or commit suicide.
+After introductory training, SWAT is deployed to apprehend Lucy Long, a mentally unstable elderly woman suffering from delusions, who has barricaded herself in her family's North Hollywood house with a handgun under the belief she is being gang stalked.
+SWAT is tasked with coercing her to come out and surrender, or if not, moving in on the house to apprehend her.
+Based on the events that unfold and what SWAT Pup does and orders, Long may either be arrested, killed, kill an officer, or commit suicide.

-Later, SWAT is deployed to apprehend an armed burglar in a warehouse in Central Los Angeles.
-The burglar shot an officer investigating the building, and may have taken warehouse employee Hector Martinez hostage.
-The team methodically searches the building to locate the burglar; the burglar may either be arrested, killed, or kill an officer, and Martinez may be rescued, killed, or not be present to begin with.
+Later, SWAT is deployed to apprehend an armed burglar hiding in a warehouse in Central Los Angeles.
+The burglar shot an officer investigating the building and, based on the testimony of the warehouse's owners, may have taken warehouse employee Hector Martinez hostage.
+SWAT methodically searches the building to locate the burglar.
+The burglar may either be arrested, killed, or kill an officer, and Martinez may be rescued, killed, or not be present to begin with.

 Finally, after extensive training, SWAT is deployed to stop a terrorist attack and attempted bombing at the offices of Eastman Enterprises, a plastic producer and government contractor in Southeast Los Angeles.
-The owner, Mr. Eastman, has faced protests and threats over his connections to the military–industrial complex.
-SWAT Pup is assigned a role and the team deploys to defeat the terrorists and defuse the bomb; the terrorists may be arrested, killed, kill an officer, or succeed in the bombing.
+The owner, Mr. Eastman, faced protests and threats over his connections to the military–industrial complex.
+SWAT Pup is assigned a role and SWAT deploys to defeat the terrorists and defuse the bomb.
+The terrorists may be arrested, killed, kill an officer, or succeed in the bombing.